SDSU-Research-CI/shen-climate-lab/jupyterhub/README.md

 ### Step 3: Create the Pod

-IMPORTANT: Create a copy of the jupyter-pod-L40.yaml file and modify the "jupyterpod-username" name in the file (line 4) and "jupyter-volume-username" (line 50) replacing "username" with your username.
+IMPORTANT: Create a copy of the jupyter-pod-L40.yaml file and modify the "jupyterpod-{change-username}" name in the file (line 5) and "jupyter-volume-{change-name}" (line 62) replacing "username" with your username.
 If you don't do this, you may conflict with someone else using the default name.

 Create pod: